There are three kinds of abaci in recent use (that I'm aware of):

 * We can easily see how this device works for addition: move the single count beads up until you reach a value of "5", whereupon you can return those five beads to the lower bar and then move down one of the 5-count beads.
 When the count reaches "10", park (or "clear") all the "ones column" beads, move up the 5-count bead, then move a single lower bead in the "tens column" up to the middle bar --and so on.
 (Your "fingers learn" to do this in an eye-blink.)

 So okay: we're good to go with addition.

-~Notice that the lowest bead of the five bead sets, and the upper bead of the two bead sets --appear to be redundant.
-The Japanese abacus doesn't use them.
+~Notice that the lowest single count bead and the upper 5 count bead --appear to be redundant.
+The Japanese abacus doesn't even use them.

 * However, now consider subtraction.
 Let's say you've got three single count beads up and one five count bead down in the right-hand (first) column.
 That equals "8".
 Raise one of the lower beads up in the second column and you've got a total of "18" --right?

 ~Subtracting 1, 2, 3, 4, 5, 6, 7, 8 works just fine, but subtracting 9 requires you to "borrow" 10 from the second column --by pushing down that single bead, then adding back the subtracted 10 in the "ones column" --but oh dear: we've done run out of beads(!) (and that goes double for the Japanese abacus).
 You run into the same problem when subtracting 7 from 16 or 8 from 17.

 * Now this sounds kind of stupid, since we all know that 18 minus 9 equals 9 --but that's not the point.
-The accomplished abacuser (abacusist?) wants his/her fingers to "know" it equals 9, and since even nimble fingers aren't real smart, they need those "redundant" beads to help them "think".
+The accomplished abacuser (abacusist?) wants his/her fingers to "know" it equals 9, and since even nimble fingers aren't real smart, they need those "redundant" beads to help them "think" and feel the counts.